fstark/PloTTY/README.md

 ![Result](writeup/result.png)

-Here is a video of a PB-700 printing the real penguin!
+Click below to see a video of a PB-700 printing the real penguin!

 [![Watch the video!](https://img.youtube.com/vi/iS6pO1wz-kc/hqdefault.jpg)](https://youtu.be/iS6pO1wz-kc)

-The tracing code is in trace.py and outputs the path in json.
-The basic generation in json2basic.py, and take the json in input.
+The tracing code is in ``trace.py`` and outputs the path in json.
+The basic generation in ``json2basic.py``, and take the json in input.
+There are example source images and results in the ``image`` subdirectory.
 You can use casutil to generate a wav file for consumption of you PB-700/FA-10!